 A downside is that the corner joints are made from plastic.
 These are likely to be targets for chewing if your dog is a chewer.
 There are fairly large gaps in the corners, which could be potentially dangerous for pups with small paws.
 It’s also not the most durable elevated bed – although this is to be expected from such an inexpensive model.

-If you're looking for a portable elevated dog bed that can be used outside, the PawHut could be a great option.
-As you can see from the picture, it comes with a canopy to provide shade for your dog, and can be folded into a small bag for storage or travel.
+If you’re looking for a portable elevated dog bed that can be used outside, the PawHut could be a great option.
+As you can see from the picture, it’s a canopy dog bed that’s designed to provide shade for your pet, and can be folded into a small bag for storage or travel.

 As you would expect from a travel bed, the Pawhut isn’t as durable as some of the other options on this list.
 Despite the steel frame, the mesh fabric isn’t likely to last long against a determined digger.
 For less destructive dogs, however, it provides a comfortable and cooling sleeping surface that’s easy to take with you.
 You can also remove the canopy when it’s not needed.

 A complaint I have about this bed is that it's only available in three sizes.
 The largest is also only 48 inches long, which means it isn't suitable for large breeds or even big Labradors (check out our beds for big dogs page for more info).
 For small or medium size dogs, however, it's a great option if you need a foldable elevated bed.

 The final elevated dog bed on this list is also the cheapest.
 Made by AmazonBasics, this is (unsurprisingly) a straightforward elevated bed without extra features such as hidden fabric edges, tool-free assembly or a foldable design.
 It's also not as durable as other options.